mojahidhasan/fullstack-nextjs-golobe-travel-agency/README.md

 Welcome to the repository for Golobe Travel Service’s website, your go-to platform for exploring and booking your next travel adventure.
 This intuitive web interface allows users to effortlessly search for flights and accommodations.

-This is a full-stack nextjs project to practice and showcase the work.
+A full-stack nextjs project to practice and showcase the work.
+UI design was taken from [Figma community](https://www.figma.com/community/file/1182308758714734501/golobe-travel-agency-website).

 ## Technologies used in this project